sparsonslab/python-resume/README.md

 (abtract) class.
 It can be inherited from to implement the same PubMed-like query interface for different kinds of database. `ObjectListQuery(Query)` is used to query a list of objects of any type (class objects, dictionaries, etc.). `SQLQuery(Query)` is used to generate SQL queries.
 You can write your own subclass!

-## Quantity: Dimensional analysis and equations of physical quantities

-Physical equations usually involve quantities with both a value and units.
-The units represent the variable's "dimension" in space, time and mass.
-Dimensional analysis involves making sure that the dimensions of quantities in an equation are commensurate when combined.
-That is when two quantities are added, subtracted or equated they have the same dimension.
-Also we often need to convert a quantity's value from one set of units to another.

-Dimensional analysis and unit conversion by-hand is often a pain, especially when variables are raised by exponents and expressed in different, often non-base, units.
-To prevent headaches I wrote the `Quantity` class to represent a value and its units.